Monsterlud/Bookshelf/README.md

 ## UI
 **Bookshelf** uses Jetpack Compose to create the UI and handle State.
 Some Composables have been separated out into components for reusability/readability.
 I also used the Coil library to load book images and the latest type-safe Compose Navigation library for navigation purposes.

+App theming is implemented with light and dark theme color schemes.
+Colors have been carefully chosen for Accessibility (contrast) and design considerations.
+Colors and Typography were integrated into the theming using components that evoke the New York Times qualities of authority, trustworthiness, and tradition.

 ## Instructions for running Bookshelf
 After opening the app with an IDE (I used Android Studio Jellyfish), make sure these settings are used: Java 17, Gradle Plugin Version 8.4.0, and Gradle Version 8.6.